 SIGs are responsible for technical work, and the direction of that work.

 In addition to these formal tiers of governance, the project is driven by volunteer developers who sustain the project by their work and contributions.

-The CentOS Governing Board
+The CentOS Board of Directors

 The focus of the Governing Board is to assist and guide in the progress and development of the various SIGs, as well as to lead and promote CentOS.

 The CentOS Governing Board is the governing body responsible for the overall oversight of the CentOS Project and SIGs, the creation of new SIGs, and the election (and re-election) of new board members.
 The Board also has the responsibility to ensure the goals, brands, and marks of the CentOS Project and community are protected.
 The Board serves as the final authority within the CentOS Project.